theoperatore/andrew-bot-discord/docs/logs.md

 I'm thinking that I'll copy over a `secrets.json` file in a predictable directory, probably `/alorg/secrets.json`.
 Then I'll have my container mount that file, if it exists into the running container of the app, and I'll be able to require it in node.js.
 To handle watchtower / docker hub credentials, it seems the raspberry pi already has `jq` installed so I can use that to parse the secrets file and extract a username, then extract the password into a temporary file in order to send via standard in to `docker login --username <name> --password-stdin`.
 Dunno if this is worth it, could just make the Docker Hub repository public and not have to deal with this nonsense.
 I mean the code repo is already public...I'll decide later.

 For now, onto watchtower.

+### Sunday March 22, 2020 -- supplemental

+Haven't gotten to watchtower yet.
+I got sidetracked setting up some more logging on startup and a better Dockerfile.
+Now it'll handle signals without having to pass them down via a bash script.
+Also outfitted my simple server with some examples of how to gracefully shutdown the server by capturing signals and unhandled events.

+Although, it does mean that to test my app in production vs development is much harder.
+Might revisit later.

+Anyway, now I have the git_hash and branch in my process so that I can know which version of the app I'm running.
+Thanks to [this post](https://artsy.github.io/blog/2018/09/10/Dockerhub-Stamping-Commits/).
+Think I'll add an "/info" route that returns the git sha, process id, maybe some other OS level things too? dunno. maybe I'll just have a separate process handle that monitoring stuff.

+Hope this docker hub stuff works!